There are now 3 possible online modes for units:

 - Details for undergraduate courses

-- Indicative assessments in this unit are as follows: (1) laboratory exercises including ore petrology test; (2) a project; and (3) examination.
+Indicative assessments in this unit are as follows: (1) laboratory exercises; (2) ore petrology tests; and (3) examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)